Long Jetty

 Health performance in Long Jetty is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Long Jetty faces significant health challenges, according to AreaSearch's assessment of mortality rates and chronic condition prevalence.
-Common health conditions are prevalent across both younger and older age groups.
-Private health cover is relatively low at approximately 50% of the total population (~3,522 people), compared to 59.9% in Greater Sydney and a national average of 55.7%.
+Long Jetty faces significant health challenges, as indicated by AreaSearch's assessment of mortality rates and chronic condition prevalence.
+The prevalence of common health conditions is notable across both younger and older age cohorts.
+Private health cover stands at approximately 50% of the total population (~3,522 people), lower than Greater Sydney's 59.9%, and the national average of 55.7%.

-The most common medical conditions are arthritis (10.7%) and mental health issues (9.7%).
-60.9% of residents report being completely clear of medical ailments, compared to 74.6% in Greater Sydney.
+The most prevalent medical conditions are arthritis (10.7%) and mental health issues (9.7%), with 60.9% of residents reporting no medical ailments, compared to 74.6% in Greater Sydney.
 Working-age population health challenges include elevated chronic condition rates.
-Long Jetty has a higher proportion of seniors aged 65 and over at 27.1%, compared to 15.4% in Greater Sydney.
+Long Jetty has 27.4% of residents aged 65 and over (1,921 people), higher than Greater Sydney's 15.4%.
 Senior health outcomes present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health